 Potassium (mg) | 197 | 97 |

 Peaches in syrup have lower concentrations of all vitamins (except B6) and higher concentrations of minerals (except potassium).
-Although canned peaches are not as heart-healthy as fresh, it is preferable to eat them than not to eat the fruit, as can happen during winter.
+Although canned peaches are not as heart-healthy as fresh, eating them is preferable to not eating the fruit, as can happen during winter.

 How to use Peaches

-- Fresh – The peach’s velvety peel may produce an allergic reaction in sensitive individuals; thus, they should be peeled.
+- Fresh—The peach’s velvety peel may produce an allergic reaction in sensitive individuals; thus, it should be peeled.
 The peel may also carry pesticide residuals.
 While it is true that the peel contains vitamins, eating a little more peeled peach easily compensates for this loss.

 - Canned – While canned peaches provide fewer vitamins and minerals, they are available year-round.
 Peaches canned in as little sugar as possible are preferable.